eibwyai7/hw2/README.md

 end = time.time()
 print("time: %.6f sec" % (end - begin))

-# Print C for debugging.
-Comment out the print before measuring the execution time.
 total = 0
 for i in range(n):
     for j in range(n):